 This system allows partner agencies to “shop” our warehouse online.
 Our warehouse team then pulls these orders and packages the food for dockside pickup.

-Food Lifeline delivers food to several underserved areas across Western Washington.
+Food Lifeline delivers food to several untapped areas across Western Washington.
 These include rural food banks, urban “food deserts”, senior housing agencies, and school food programs.
-We also deliver to regional “distribution hubs”, where this food can be redistributed to several smaller food banks and meal programs.
+We also deliver to regional distribution hubs, who then work with several smaller food banks and meal programs.

 Whether you’re supporting Food Lifeline with your time, funds, or voice, we want you to know the current state of our combined efforts to end hunger in Western Washington.